wp-swift-wordpress/wp-swift-customer-area-bulk-actions/README.md

 Since the standard methods of adding and handling bulk actions do not work with private files and adding JavaScript using the _admin\_enqueue\_scripts_ function seems to be disabled, I have attempted to do achieve this by adding JavaScript using the _admin\_footer_ function.

-This script adds new bulk actions to the DOM and the script handles these actions using Ajax.
+This script adds new bulk actions to the DOM and the script handles these actions using ajax.

 ## Installation